Welcome to Thrive

 Primitive reflexes are automatic, involuntary responses that develop when we're in the womb.
 They're essential for the birthing process and for our development during the first year of life; when integrated they pave the way for our postural reflexes which help our central nervous system and sensory systems work as effectively as possible throughout life.

 Ideally, these primitive reflexes should stop being active by the time a child reaches a year old.
-However, if they remain active beyond this point, they can actually prevent the normal development of the central nervous system.
+However, if they remain active beyond this point, they can impact the normal development of the central nervous system.
 When this happens, it can lead to a range of challenges, including behavioural, emotional, learning, and physiological issues.
 Find out more about what primitive reflexes are and how they can affect your child here.

 Our Approach